Abhiroop/Abhiroop.github.io/_posts/2017-2-11-Finger-Trees.md

   Priority x `mappend` Priority y = Priority (min x y)

 ```
+Take a while to look above and understand the `mempty` element.
+And check how both the instances satisfies left identity, right identity and associativity laws of Monoids.
-Now this gives me the amazing power to define by branch function as a smart constructor like this:
+Now this gives me the amazing power to define my branch function as a smart constructor like this:
 ```haksell
 branch :: (Tag v, Monoid v) => Tree v a -> Tree v a -> Tree v a branch x y = Branch (tag x <> tag y) x y